The 4 Best SaaS Pricing Strategies Based on Psychology

 - Enhance your conversion rates

-When thinking about how to optimize the pricing of your products or services, test the introduction a decoy offer next to the offer you want to sell first.
+When thinking about how to optimize your SaaS pricing, test the introduction a decoy offer next to the offer you want to sell first.
 Make sure that your decoy offer is slightly less attractive than the offer you want to sell (more expensive, or at the same price but with less attractive features).

-On the web, this tactic works best if you offer between 2 and 4 products next to each other on the page.
+On the web, this tactic works best if you offer between 2 and 4 plans next to each other on the page.

-To propel sales of a product that is difficult to compare with others in your offering, introduce a second option that is easy to compare but less attractive.
+To propel sales of a plan that is difficult to compare with others in your offering, introduce a second option that is easy to compare but less attractive.